TheEmerald001/NLP-Security/README.md

 * `pip install -r requirements.txt`

 ### STEPS TO RUN The Topic Modeling Tool
 1. **Note:** Once finished running on a given SRS document, I recommend saving the SRS topic models, the corpuses, dictionaries, and processed text and similarity results to a separate folder.
 Before creating another run on another SRS document.
 This is so only the pertinent information for the given SRS document is present.
-This should not affect performance if one does not save their export their results to a different folder, but I still recommend doing so.
+This should not affect performance if one does not save their export results to a different folder, but I still recommend doing so.

 2. **Note:** This  version  is ready to run for Demonstration purposes.
 It utilizes an SRS documents uploaded to the SRS/SRS_Dcuments folder.
-So if wanted you can follow along and do a test run without needing to replace any variables.
+So if you want, you may follow along and do a test run without needing to replace any variables.

 ### 1.SRS DOCUMENT TEXT PREPROCESSING STEPS
 * Step 1 is conducted in order to clean up the text data that will be used in the topic models.
-Particularly this step will help in generating the corpus, dictionary, and cleaned text that will be used by the topic model.
+ Particularly, this step will help in generating the corpus, dictionary, and cleaned text that will be used by the topic model.
 * Have the desired SRS document (that will be topic modelled) inserted into the folder SRS/SRS Documents.</br>
 * Once the srs document has been placed into the folder, modify the SRS Text Preprocessing python file.
 * Modify the following variables: <br />